alf-p-steinbach/cppx-core-language/docs/README.md

 And this is also how each example is presented.

-However, it’s possible to use much more specific, less inclusive headers, and to show that each example “foo.cpp” has a corresponding file “foo.specific-headers.cpp” that instead uses the most specific headers.
+However, it’s possible to use much more specific, less inclusive headers, and to show that each example “foo.cpp” has a corresponding file “foo.using-specific-headers.cpp” that instead uses the most specific headers.
 For your information these includes are presented after the “foo.cpp” code.
 But since the Core Language Extensions is a micro-library client code build time is not significantly reduced by using more specific headers: it’s already a small dependency.

 ### 3.1.
 The bit-level stuff.